24th Indiana Infantry Regiment: Service

+The 24th Indiana on January 1, 1864, re-enlisted as a veteran organization.
+On December 10, 1864, it was consolidated with the 67th Regiment, Indiana Volunteer Infantry, the new organization retaining the designation of the 24th Indiana.
 The regiment mustered out of service on November 15, 1865.

 Total strength and casualties

 The regiment suffered 8 officers and 80 enlisted men killed in action or died of wounds and 3 officers and 204 enlisted men who died of disease, for a total of 295 fatalities.